Mathieuherbos/Getflix/README.md

 #### Security

-- Prepared statements with mysqli
+- Prepared statements
 - Password hashing
-- Password complexity
+- Password restriction by length
 - Password confrimation (repeating the password entered)
 - Limiting characters able to be sent to the database
 - Passing entered data as a string so that it cannot be considered code